gatewayapps/cradle/README.md

 You can reference @gatewayapps/cradle-template-emitter or @gatewayapps/cradle-react-emitter to see a functioning emitter.

 ## An Example Cradle Spec
 Cradle provides a custom loader and emitter out of the box called spec.
-The cradle spec is something we developed for easily modelling our data in an agnostic way.
+The cradle spec is something we developed for easily modeling our data in an agnostic way.
 Here's a sample
 ```
 Film:
   properties: